JetBrains/jpa-buddy-documentation/minimalistic-mode/minimalistic-mode.md

 ### JPA Inspector

 [JPA Inspector](https://www.jpa-buddy.com/documentation/entity-designer/#jpa-inspector) allows you to configure classes and fields in it.
-Press (⌥+⏎/Alt+Enter) on any element that you need to configure, and select "how JPA Inspector popup".
+Press (⌥+⏎/Alt+Enter) on any element that you need to configure, and select "Show JPA Inspector popup".

 ![show-jpa-inspector-popup](img/show-jpa-inspector-popup.jpeg)

 After that, the resizable and draggable JPA Inspector panel will appear.
-The cool thing is that you can navigate through it and change anything using the mouse or only the keyboard:
+The cool thing is that you can navigate through it and change anything using your mouse or keyboard:

 * To move through the lines, use the up (↑) and down (↓) buttons.
 * To change the value in the selected row, press the space bar (⎵) twice.